spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/03.illustrations/01.create-an-svg/docs.md

 ####Drop Shadows

 Remember to remove all drop shadows from your SVG's.
-They will not work.
+The design on the left below would not work because of it, however the right design will.

 ![](Screen%20Shot%202021-04-26%20at%203.34.27%20pm.png)